 9. The Eponymous Castle is a Physical Manifestation of Dracula’s Might and Presence

-Dracula’s castles, with their ever-changing structures and interiors, are linked to his power.
-Therefore, they also symbolise his resurrection and threat.
+Dracula’s castles, with their ever-changing structures and outrageous interiors, are linked to his power.
+Therefore, they also symbolize his resurrection and threat.
 Usually, the castles collapse and disappear upon Dracula’s defeat.

 10. The Castlevania Series Achieved A Major Milestone with Rondo of Blood

-A Japan-only exclusive release for PC Engine's Super CD-ROM² System in 1993, Castlevania: Rondo of Blood introduced many mechanics that would go on to become staples in future episodes.
-Mechanics such as Anime-style illustrations, higher versatility for Belmont characters, a distinctive magic system, and high-power attacks (item crushes) for secondary weapons.
-Rondo of Blood also started the trend of naming episodes as something-of-something, with the first word usually a musical form.
+Castlevania: Rondo of Blood was a Japan-only exclusive release for PC Engine's Super CD-ROM² System in 1993.
+The game introduced many mechanics that would go on to become staples in future episodes.
+These include Anime-style illustrations, higher mobility for Belmont characters, a distinctive magic system, and high-power attacks (item crushes) for secondary weapons.
+Of note, Rondo of Blood also started the trend of naming episodes as something-of-something, with the first word usually a musical form.
 This naming practice continues till today.

 11. Bloodlines Was the First Episode Not to Feature a Belmont as the Protagonist

-1994’s Castlevania: Bloodlines introduced two new protagonists, John Morris and Eric Lecarde, the former being a distant descendant of the Belmont family.
+1994’s Castlevania: Bloodlines for the Sega Genesis introduced two new heroes, John Morris and Eric Lecarde, the former being a distant descendant of the Belmont family.
 Unlike earlier episodes, the game also took place in different castles and palaces, instead of just one.

 12. The Series Achieved Its Greatest Milestone With Symphony of the Night

-1997’s Castlevania: Symphony of the Night (SotN) for the PlayStation remains the most critically acclaimed episode of the series.
-SotN is also famous for using Alucard instead of a Belmont as the protagonist, and for revamping gameplay into the “Metrovania” format.
-A portmanteau of Metroid and Castlevania, this format emphasises on non-linear exploration and RPG-based powering-up.
-Metrovania subsequently became the format for most new episodes in the next 13 years of the series.
+1997’s Castlevania: Symphony of the Night (SotN) for the PlayStation remains the most critically acclaimed episode of the Castlevania series.
+The masterpiece is renowned for using Alucard instead of a Belmont as the protagonist.
+It is also famous for revamping Castlevania gameplay into the “Metroidvania” format.
+A portmanteau of Metroid and Castlevania, this format emphasizes non-linear exploration and RPG-style powering-up.
+Metroidvania subsequently became the format for most new episodes in the next 13 years of the series.

 13. The Series’ Cover Artstyle Adopted a Strong Gothic Flavour With Symphony of the Night